Kaadhal Kondein: Critical response

+The film opened in July 2003 to critical acclaim and commercial success.
+A reviewer from The Hindu noted, "[Selvaraghavan's] story, screenplay, dialogue and direction are focused and hit the bull's eye straightway — hardly missing the mark."
+Malini Mannath of Chennai Online wrote "The film-maker willing to experiment with lesser explored subjects needs to be commended for taking 'the road not taken', and for his efforts to give a different fare to the audience.
+'Kadhal Konden' is an engaging entertainer, worth a watch".
+Visual Dasan of Kalki praised the acting of Dhanush and Sonia Agarwal, Yuvan Shankar Raja's music and the cinematography.

+Awards

+Sonia Agarwal won the ITFA Best New Actress Award.

 Remakes

-Since its release, the film has been remade into several Indian languages; Boney Kapoor bought the rights to remake the film in Hindi, but the project did not materialise.
-The film was later remade in Telugu as Nenu (2004), in Kannada as Ravana (2009), in Bangladeshi Bengali as Onno Manush (2004) and in Indian Bengali as Amanush (2010).
+Since its release, the film has been remade into several Indian languages; Boney Kapoor bought the rights to remake the film in Hindi with Dhanush intended to reprise his role, but the project did not materialise.
+The film was later remade in Telugu as Nenu (2004), in Kannada as Ravana (2009), and in Bangladeshi as Onno Manush (2004).

 Legacy

-The film proved to be career breakthroughs for both Selvaraghavan and Dhanush in the Tamil film industry.
+The film proved to be a career breakthrough for both Selvaraghavan and Dhanush in the Tamil film industry.
 The success of the song "Devathaiyai Kandaen" prompted Boopathy Pandian to name his 2005 film starring Dhanush after the song title.

-Dharshan dances as "Divya,divya" inspired by the film.